 Course objective General: Understanding the importance of social security in an international context; understanding the tenet of fiscal residency, permanent establishment, (formal/ economic) employer, etc.; understanding the system of coordination of European social security systems and the concept of Social Security treaties.

-Course objective Determination Rules: Knowing how to interpret and apply European Social Security legislation and bilateral Social Security treaties with the Netherlands; understand what triggers mandatory social security in the host country.
+Course objective Determination Rules: Knowing how to interpret and apply European Social Security legislation and bilateral Social Security treaties with the Netherlands; understanding what triggers mandatory social security in the host country.

 Module 6: Special Work Relations & International Payroll